simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_search_catalog.rst.txt

     The search result is not sensitive to the order of keywords and is not case sensitive.
     The passed keywords can provide any 'hint' associated with the target variables.
 Below are a few examples:

-    - the exact variable name (e.g. NO3), or its linguistic term (Nitrate)
+    - the exact variable name (e.g. NO3), or its linguistic term (nitrate)
-    - methodology (model, satellite ...), instrument (CTD, seaflow), or disciplines (physics, biology ...)
+    - methodology (e.g. model, satellite ...), instrument (e.g. CTD, seaflow), or disciplines (e.g. physics, biology ...)
-    - the cruise official name (e.g. KOK1606), or unofficial cruise name (Falkor)
+    - the official cruise name (e.g. KOK1606), or unofficial cruise name (Falkor)
     - the name of data producer (e.g Penny Chisholm) or institution name (MIT)

     If you searched for a variable with semantically-related-keywords and did not get the correct results, please let us know.